cleytonshelton/ASE_456_Individual_Project/docs/user_manual.md

 ## Notes

 - Location is optional
-- Box numbers must be unique
+- Box numbers are auto generated
 - Search is case-insensitive